axieax/urlview.nvim/README.md

 # 🔎 urlview.nvim

-A [Neovim](https://neovim.io) plugin which displays all URLs in the current buffer, using the built-in `vim.ui.select` or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) as a picker.
+A [Neovim](https://neovim.io) plugin which displays all URLs in a buffer, using the built-in `vim.ui.select` or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) as a picker.
 These entries can also be selected to be brought up in your browser.

-> Please note that currently, this plugin only detects URLs beginning with a HTTP(s) or www prefix.
+> Please note that currently, this plugin only detects URLs beginning with a HTTP(s) or www prefix, but there are plans to support a more general pattern, see [Roadmap](https://github.com/axieax/urlview.nvim/issues/3).

 ![demo](https://user-images.githubusercontent.com/62098008/160542972-68278a4a-badd-4672-9d6b-ae9a3a669fd2.png)